GoogleChrome/web.dev/src/site/content/en/sandbox/quick-start/index.md

 Content creation for web.dev has three phases: planning, writing, and publishing.

 ## Planning
-1. Start a content request issue on GitHub using [this issue template](https://github.com/GoogleChrome/web.dev/issues/new?assignees=&labels=content+request&template=content_request.md&title=).
+1. Start a content proposal issue on GitHub using [this issue template](https://github.com/GoogleChrome/web.dev/issues/new?assignees=&labels=content+request&template=content_request.md&title=).
 The checklist in your issue will guide you through the rest of the process.
 1. Create a copy of [this document template](/google-doc) to briefly write up your content idea.
-Put the link to the doc in your GitHub issue.
+Put the link to your doc in your GitHub issue.
 1. The web.dev team will take a look to see if the idea fits with the [goals of the site](/about).
 If the idea is approved, it gets slated for a publication date!

 {% Aside 'caution' %}